-After your food has been chewed and swallowed, it moves into your esophagus.
-This is a long, muscular tube that serves as a passageway for food as it travels from your mouth into your stomach.
+After you chew and swallow your food, it moves into your esophagus.
+Your esophagus is a long, muscular tube that carries food from your mouth into your stomach.
 Once the food enters your stomach, it mixes with stomach acids.
-These acids begin to break down or digest the food.
+These acids start to digest (break down) the food.

-Colon resection is a surgery that is done to treat cancer of the colon.
-The part of your colon containing the cancer is removed.
+Colon resection is a surgery that’s done to treat colon cancer.
+The part of your colon with the cancer is removed.
 The healthy ends of your colon are then sewn back together.
 Your surgeon will explain which part of your colon will be removed (see Figure 2).

 Before Your Surgery

 The information in this section will help you get ready for your surgery.
 Read this section when your surgery is scheduled and refer to it as your surgery date gets closer.
 It has important information about what you need to do before your surgery.

 As you read through this section, write down any questions you want to ask your healthcare provider.

 You and your care team will work together to get ready for your surgery.

 Help us keep you safe during your surgery by telling us if any of the following statements apply to you, even if you aren’t sure.

 - I take a blood thinner, such as:

 - I take prescription medications (medications my healthcare provider prescribes), including patches and creams.